Lorenzo Charles

-Biography
+Basketball career

+High school and college

 Lorenzo Charles was born in Brooklyn, New York to Panamanian immigrants.
 He was a 1981 graduate of Brooklyn Technical High School and played college basketball at North Carolina State University in Raleigh.
 During his sophomore season with the Wolfpack, Charles scored the game-winning put-back dunk off an airball shot by Dereck Whittenburg in the final seconds of the championship game of the 1983 NCAA Tournament.
 The basket broke a 52-52 tie at The Pit in Albuquerque, New Mexico, as NC State scored the last eight points to defeat the top-ranked and heavily favored Houston Cougars, led by Hakeem "The Dream" Olajuwon, Clyde "The Glide" Drexler and the rest of Phi Slama Jama.

-Charles blossomed into a star in his next two seasons for the Wolfpack.
 After packing on another 10 lb of muscle, he averaged 18 points and more than eight rebounds a game in 1983–84, becoming a third-team All-American.
 As a senior, Charles averaged 18 points a game and grabbed more than six rebounds as NC State finished the regular season tied for first-place with a 9-5 conference record in the Atlantic Coast Conference.
 The Wolfpack advanced to the Elite Eight in the 1985 NCAA Tournament, but fell 69-60 in the West region finals to St. John's University, led by player of the year Chris Mullin.
 Charles' number 43 was honored by the NC State program in 2008, 25 years after his most-famous dunk.

+Professional

-Charles was the 41st selection in the 1985 NBA draft at age 21 and went on to have a modest professional career, playing briefly in the NBA with the Atlanta Hawks.
+Charles was the 41st selection in the 1985 NBA draft at age 21 and went on to play 36 regular season and four playoff games in the NBA with the Atlanta Hawks.
 He later played with several European teams, particularly in Italy for Arexons Cantù and Irge Desio.

+Death

 Charles died at the age of 47 in a bus crash on Interstate 40 in Raleigh on June 27, 2011.
 He was at the controls of an Elite Coach rental bus, without passengers.
 Charles was interred at Oakwood Cemetery in Raleigh.